karthik798/CogniWrench/README.md

 ﻿# CogniWrench

 > [!NOTE]
-> The project is deployed on Vercel's free plan, causing initial load delays as the node sleeps during inactivity.
-This is due to the free plan's dormancy feature.
+> The initial loading delay is attributed to dormancy caused by the free plan on Vercel.
+Additionally, ongoing app loading and response times may be slower due to the limitations of the free plan.

 > [!IMPORTANT]
 > The OpenAI and ReplicateAI API's are on a free plan, so at the time of your visit, it may not be working due to the expiration of the free trial.